woywoy123/AnalysisG/docs/source/studies/truth-matching-mc16/topmatching/figure2f.rst

+.. _figure_2f:

 Figure.2.f
 ----------

-Figures depicting the top-quark invariant mass reconstructed from **truth jets**.
+Figures depicting the invariant mass of matched **truth jets** from mutual tops.
 For leptonically decaying tops, the **truth leptons and neutrinos** were used.
-**The figure aims to illustrate the number of truth jets contributing to leptonically decaying top-quarks**.
+**The figure aims to illustrate the number of truth jets contributing matched tops in the leptonic decay channel**.

 Mass Point: 400 GeV
 ^^^^^^^^^^^^^^^^^^^